 Some years later, in 1872, William Gladstone Steel came to Oregon.
-The story is told that when Steel was a schoolboy in Kansas he had heard of the discovery of Crater Lake and had made a resolution that he would sometime see the western wonder.
+The story is told that when Steel was a schoolboy in Kansas he had heard of the lake and had made a resolution that he would sometime see the western wonder.
 He spent 7 years in Oregon before he could find anyone who had heard of Crater Lake; two more passed before he found a person who had actually seen it.
 It was not until 1885 that he was able to visit the place which he found to be even more beautiful than he had anticipated.

 The result was that Judge Steel conceived the idea of setting aside the lake and the region thereabout as a national park.
 He began an immediate agitation for this.
-Though the task was not an easy one and there was much opposition from certain quarters, Steel was undaunted by the rebuffs and continued his efforts unselfishly and with personal sacrifice over a period of 17 years.
-Success crowned his work when the park was established by an act of Congress, approved May 22, 1902.
+Though the task was not an easy one, Steel undaunted by rebuffs, continued his efforts unselfishly and with personal sacrifice over a period of 17 years.
+Success crowned his work when the park was estabblished by an act of Congress, approved May 22, 1902.
 Judge Steel thereafter devoted his life to the development of the park and became one of its first superintendents.
 Later he became park commissioner, holding this office until his death in 1934.